+In addition, notify the Director of Fuller Texas.
 The seminary will cooperate fully with law enforcement agencies in the investigation and enforcement of applicable criminal laws on campus.
-Refer to the "CONFIDENTIAL FULLER REPORTING OPTIONS: EXEMPT FROM REPORTING," for details on those who may not need to report a criminal act.
+Refer to the "CONFIDENTIAL FULLER RESOURCES: EXEMPT FROM REPORTING," for details on those who may not need to report a criminal act to the Director of Fuller Texas.